 Early in the 2000s, both political parties, and the homeless advocacy community, came to a new consensus.
 They argued that the problem of homelessness was solvable, and that they knew the solution: “Housing First.”
-Originally created by New York social worker Sam Tsembris in 1992, the premise of Housing First was so simple as to be startling.
+Originally created by New York social worker Sam Tsemberis in 1992, the premise of Housing First was so simple as to be startling.
 If homelessness was caused by lack of a housing, we should simply give homeless people a house.
-Soon many private and public figures announced that they could provide every chronically homeless person a “Permanent Supportive Housing” unit or PSH, as they’re known, and thus end homelessness within a decade.
+Soon many private and public figures announced that they could provide every chronically homeless person with a “Permanent Supportive Housing” unit or PSH, as they’re known, and thus help end homelessness within a decade.

 The problem is that now, 20 years on, we’ve run the Housing First experiment, and it didn’t work.
 We’ve built over 200,000 new PSH units for the homeless, as they’re known, and, since 2013, the federal government has mandated the Housing First strategy nationwide.
 Yet since that nationwide mandate has gone into effect, we’ve seen street homelessness increase by almost a fourth.
 While some advocates cite the overall decline in homelessness since the early 2000s, they ignore that the entire decline was the result of moving people from “transitional” government housing, which was counted as homeless, to “permanent” government housing, which was counted as not homeless.
 In effect, if one ignores this statistical smoke show, homelessness has gone up almost one-to-one with the increase in permanent housing.

 Why doesn’t permanent housing help people exit from homelessness?
-A simple reason is that it appears to attract more people from outside the homeless system, or keeps them in the homelessness system, because they are drawn to the promise of a permanent and rent-free or heavily subsidized room.
+A simple reason is that it appears to attract more people from outside the homeless system, or keeps them in the homelessness system, because they are drawn to the promise of a permanent and usually rent-free room.
 A recent economic analysis shows that cities have to build 10 PSH beds to remove a single homeless person from the street, since the vast majority of such units go to people who would not have been permanently homeless.
 Even the removal of that sole homeless individual from the streets seem to fade over time as more people enter the homelessness system.

 Another reason Housing First doesn’t work is that it ignores that the major problems for the chronically homeless aren’t just lack of a home.
 A recent UCLA study found that more than 75% of this population have a serious mental illness, and 75% have a substance abuse problem, and the majority have both.
 These individuals are reluctant to accept assistance without mandates and requirements, and a house without such mandates will not encourage use of these services.